 For example syllogism questions can seem like a jumble of confusing words at first.
 We recommend using a Venn diagram technique to visualise the statements and produce a clear diagram from which you can confidently select the correct answer.

 2. Balance decision making question types

 There are six different question types in this UCAT section.
-Therefore, it is incredibly important that you have spent time practising each type.
-Each question type has different techniques and timing tips linked to them.
-And you need to have spent time on each one to learn these.
+Therefore, it is important that you have spent time practising each type.
+Each question type has different techniques and also timing tips linked to them.
+You need to have spent time on each one to learn these.

 |Probabilistic Reasoning||Select best possible response for a question relating to probability.|

 |Logical Puzzles||Given a series of statements and facts and need to infer information from this.|

 |Interpreting Information||Find which conclusion best follows an argument.|

 |Recognising Assumptions||Test your ability to evaluate how strong an argument is in support for or against a solution to a particular problem.|

 This also means that there will be no surprises on test day.
 If you find a particular question type you struggle with you can dedicate time to practising it.
 It may even be the case that you could benefit from external help.
 In which case our one-to-one tutors can give you help that can be tailored to your exact needs.